fer-projekt/cookie-fer/README.md

-# CookieBot: User Consent Management ( Google Consent Mode v2 )
+# FerCookieBot: User Consent Management ( Google Consent Mode v2 )
-CookieBot is a JavaScript-based solution designed to help website owners manage user consents for cookies and tracking technologies in compliance with data protection regulations like GDPR and CCPA.
+FerCookieBot is a JavaScript-based solution designed to help website owners manage user consents for cookies and tracking technologies in compliance with data protection regulations like GDPR and CCPA.
 It integrates seamlessly with Google Consent Mode v2, allowing for dynamic consent handling and ensuring a respectful and legal approach to user data.

 ## Features
 **Consent Dialog:** A customizable dialog prompts users for their cookie preferences, enhancing transparency and control over personal data processing.